solliancenet/azure-machine-learning-service-labs/lab-3/azure-notebooks/README.md

 In this lab you will deploy a trained model to containers using an Azure Container Instance and and Azure Kubernetes Service using the Azure Machine Learning SDK.

 ## Exercise 0 - Get the lab files
-If you have not cloned this repository to your Azure notebooks under the project `Aml-service-labs`, do so now.
-All of the artifacts for this lab are located under `starter-artifacts/python-notebooks`.
+Confirm that you have completed lab: [lab-0](../../lab-0/azure-notebooks-setup) for Azure Notebooks before you begin.

 ## Exercise 1 - Get oriented to the lab files
-1. Within Azure Notebook, under `My Projects` open the project `Aml-service-labs`.
-2. In the project expand the folder `03-model-deployment`.
+1. Within Azure Notebook, expand the folder `03-model-deployment`.
-4. Expand the `data` folder.
+2. Expand the `data` folder.
 This folder contains the CSV file `UsedCars_Affordability.csv` which contains the complete data set with labels (Affordable is 1 for affordable, 0 for not affordable).
-5. To run a lab, you can start your project to run on the DLVM you created as part of setup in `lab-0`.
-6. Open `03_model_deployment.ipynb`.
+3. To run a lab, open `03_model_deployment.ipynb`.
 This is the Python notebook you will step thru executing in this lab.
-7. Confirm that `Python 3.6 – AzureML` is set as your kernel for your notebook.

 ## Exercise 2 - Train a simple model locally
 This lab builds upon the lessons learned in the previous lab, but is self contained so you work thru this lab without having to run a previous lab.